ALXS-GitHub/Advent-Of-Code-2024/README.md

 ## Solutions

 The solutions for each day can be found in the following table.
 The time are being calculated using the `criterion` crate for accurate benchmarks.
+Note that most of the challenges are done without any parallelism, except for some days where I judged it was necessary to get faster results.

 | 🗓️Day🗓️ | ⛄Part 1 Solution⛄ | 🎁Part 2 Solution🎁 | ❄️Part 1 Time❄️ | 🎄Part 2 Time🎄 |
 |:-------:|:------------------:|:------------------:|:--------------:|:--------------:|